Solar panels can significantly offset your energy costs, and in some cases may even provide all the power you need for your home or business.

 Here are three contributing factors you’ll need to consider when determining how much electricity a solar system of this size can produce:

-- Climate and location: Without being too obvious, you’ll need to consider your local climate to determine how much energy a 6.6kW system can produce.
+- Climate and location: You’ll need to consider your local climate to determine how much energy a 6.6kW system can produce.
 Solar panels work best in sunny conditions, so if you live in an area with frequent cloudy days, you may not get as much energy production from your system.

 - Roof space and positioning: The positioning of your roof is important as solar panels need to be installed in a direction that maximises the amount of sunlight they receive.
 You’ll also need to ensure your panels aren’t obscured by nearby trees or other structures.

 - Solar panel make and model: Solar panel efficiency will play a big part as to how much energy they can create.
-Solar technology has come a long way, but like most things in life, you should do some research on the make, model, efficiency specs and degradation rate before settling on a particular panel type.
+Solar technology continues to progress, but you should research the make, model, efficiency specs and degradation rate before settling on a particular solar panel type.

 By taking these factors into account, you can ensure that your solar system will produce enough energy to power your home.

-Not only that, installing solar is a great investment for the future because it will likely increase the value of your home, especially as more Aussies opt for cleaner and greener energy.
+The upfront price of solar seem high, but consider the long-term benefits, such as subsidising your energy bills over an extended period of time.
+Installing solar is a great investment for the future and will likely increase the value of your home, especially as more Australians opt for cleaner and greener energy.

 You might also be interested in: